RDobelis/RoadStatApp/README.md

 1. **File Upload**: Users can upload car speed data files, which are then processed and stored in a database for analysis.

-2. **Filtered Results**: Users can apply filters to the car speed data, such as minimum speed and date range to retrieve specific records that meet the criteria.
+2. **Filtered Results**: Users can apply filters to the car speed data, such as minimum speed and date range, to retrieve specific records that meet the criteria.

 3. **Average Speed Chart**: Users can select a specific date and view an average speed chart that visualizes the hourly average speed of cars for that day.

 ## Problems Encountered

-During the development of the RoadStat project, the following problems were encountered:
+During the development of the RoadStat project, the following problem was encountered:

 1. **Deployment on Online Services**: There were difficulties deploying the application on online services such as Azure and AWS.
-However, a PowerShell script was created to simplify the process of running the build, which provided a workaround for the deployment issue.
+However, a PowerShell script, `StartProjects.ps1`, was created to simplify the process of running the build.
+This script automates the commands for creating builds for both the backend and frontend, as well as running `npm install` to install the required dependencies.
+By running the `StartProjects.ps1` script, users can easily launch the RoadStat application without manual configuration.

 ## Future Improvements